babylonhealth/TwinNetworks/README.md

 It's useful for playing around with SCMs in a native Python class, and especially for approximate inference.

+*Note: this repo is not actively maintained.
+[For the actively maintained repo, see here.](https://github.com/logangraham/TwinNetworks)

 ## Directory structure

 ```